Course Information and Policies

 |Project||Description||Group?||Due Date||% of Final Grade|

-Four of the projects (3–6) will be completed in groups.
-You will form groups of two people (possibly three, if necessary) to complete these projects.
+Five of the projects (2–6) will be completed in groups.
+You will form groups of two people (possibly three, if necessary and only with instructor permission) to complete these projects.
 We will allow you to form your own groups.
 If you are having trouble finding a partner, post a notice to Piazza.

 As you are free to choose your partner(s), we will not be sympathetic to complaints at the end of the semester about how your group-mates did not do any work.
 If you are having problems with your teammate(s), tell us about it sooner rather than later.

-This course will have ten homework assignments reviewing concepts from lecture.
+This course will have seven homework assignments reviewing concepts from lecture.
 Homework assignments are due at 11:59:59pm on the specified date in the schedule.
-All homeworks, except for the last one, are due on Fridays.
+All homeworks are due on Fridays.
 Links to the homeworks can be found in the schedule.
 Homeworks will be submitted via Gradescope; the easiest way to access the course Gradescope is via the course’s Canvas page.

 Most projects can be programmed in a language of your choice.
 The only universal requirement is that your projects must compile and run on an unmodified Khoury College Linux machine.
 Notice the stress on unmodified: if you’re relying on libraries or tools that are only available in your environment, then we will not be able to run your code and you will fail the assignment.
 You are welcome to develop and test code on your home machines, but in the end everything needs to work on the Khoury College Linux machines.
 If you have any questions about the use of particular languages or libraries, post them to Piazza.